Why Are Business Class Flights Cheaper from Europe Than from the US?

 Taxes, Fees & Fuel Surcharges

-Taxes, fees, and surcharges also influence the final price.
-Some European countries add significant taxes (e.g., the UK’s Air Passenger Duty), but despite that, the overall business class fares often remain lower than those in North America.
+Taxes and surcharges also play a role.
+Some European countries add significant fees, such as the UK’s Air Passenger Duty, but even with those, overall fares often remain lower than in the USA.

-Fuel surcharges can also vary.
-Certain European countries limit excessive fuel surcharges on departing flights, while U.S. and Canadian carriers apply higher surcharges.
+Fuel surcharges are another factor.
+Certain European countries restrict excessive surcharges on departing flights, while U.S. carriers typically apply higher fees.

 Currency and Local Buying Power